diarmidmackenzie/sdt-condensed/GCT.md

 In contrast, studies in 2003 and 2005 have shown that nurturing conditions that support basic needs, result in a prosocial, connecting orientation in the child, and that children raised in such conditions will tend to grow towards more intrinsic values over time.

-However, the there are also familial and cultural factors at play.
+However, there are also familial and cultural factors at play.
 Children are likely to integrate the values of those that they feel close to, or want to feel close to.
 It has also been shown (in a 2002 study) that children with greater exposure to television tend to develop more extrinsic values, probably as a result of their exposure to celebrity role-models, who tend to be focussed on wealth, fame and image.

 #### Influencing People's Aspirations